dapr/docs/daprdocs/content/en/reference/components-reference/supported-name-resolution/setup-nr-consul.md

 description: Detailed information on the HashiCorp Consul name resolution component
 ---

-## Component format
+## Configuration format

-To enable Hashicorp Consul name resolution set the component field to `consul` under the `nameResolution` spec in your [Dapr config]({{< ref configuration-overview.md >}}).
+Hashicorp Consul is setup within the [Dapr Configuration]({{< ref configuration-overview.md >}}).

+Within the config, add a `nameResolution` spec and set the `component` field to `"consul"`.

 If you are using the Dapr sidecar to register your service to Consul then you will need the following configuration:

 ```yaml
 apiVersion: dapr.io/v1alpha1